-connect bigmoose xyzzy

-String arguments will be listed verbatim, with no quotes or other demarcation.
+connect bigmoose xyzzy String arguments will be listed verbatim, with no quotes or other demarcation.
 You may assume that function arguments do not contain any newline characters.
 Integers will be listed in conventional format (e.g., 123, 74).
 You may assume that all numbers are in the range [0, 10].
 Date-time values are in UTC, with the format YYYY-MM-DD HH:MM:SS, along the lines of the ISO 8601 standard.
+For example, 2012-09-22 14:48:02 denotes two seconds past 2:48 p.m.
+UTC on the 22nd of September, 2012 (the Autumnal Equinox).
 Unless otherwise specified, you may assume that all string-valued attributes contain at most 100 characters.
 An exception is the comments attribute of Facilities, which may contain up to 100,000 characters.
-For example, 2008-09-23 15:44:01 denotes one second past 3:44 p.m.
-UTC on the 23rd of September, 2008 (i.e., 11:44:01 a.m.
-EDT, the Autumnal Equinox).

 The input will contain, in general, several function calls in the above format, listed one after the other.
 Your program should ignore lines with # (pound sign) as the first character.
 It should also ignore blank lines, but blank lines separating function invocations are not required.
 Since you know the number of arguments each function takes, there is no need for such separation.
-(Note that the function termination string is used only for output, not in the input.)
+The function termination string is used only for output, not in the input.
 Your application should read and process the functions in the order in which they appear in the input and should terminate gracefully (e.g., by closing open database connections) when the end of input is reached.
 There is no special end-of-input marker.
 You do not need to provide any error-handling features; your program will only be tested on valid input.